 5 Tools to Improve VoIP Speed Tests

 Making sure you have a good VoIP provider is crucial, so check out our list of the best VoIP phone systems for your business.
 Then it is about testing the speed.
-Below I’ll highlight my favorite tools for running a VoIP speed test.
+Below we’ll highlight my favorite tools for running a VoIP speed test.

 Tool #1 — Nextiva VoIP Speed Test

 Nextiva is one of the best overall business phone solutions on the market today.
 It’s trusted by 100,000+ organizations worldwide.
 It’s more than just a phone system—Nextiva is an all-in-one solution for voice, video, messaging, conference calling, and team collaboration.
-If you’re searching for a business VoIP phone system or want to upgrade from your existing solution, Nextiva should be a top consideration.

 Nextiva offers a VoIP testing resource directly on its website.
 You can use it to determine if your internet connection meets Nextiva’s recommended network requirements for VoIP calls.